-In 2014 the Scotia, Holmes, and Shively territories were all occupied by a pair of peregrine falcons.
+In 2015 the Scotia, Holmes, and S. Runenburg territories were all occupied by a pair of peregrine falcons.
 Nesting occurred at all of the above sites.
-No peregrine activity was observed at Tom Gulch or S. Runenberg.
-The Scotia Bluffs eyrie fledged two juvenile falcons, and three were fledged from the Shively eyrie (Table 2).
-A pair of peregrines occupied the Holmes eyrie this season, but nesting either did not occur or failed.
-2014 was the fifth consecutive year that the Scotia, Holmes and Shively nests were all occupied.
+No peregrine activity was observed at Tom Gulch, and only a single adult peregrine was observed at Shively Bluff.
+The Scotia Bluffs eyrie was observed to have three nestling falcons, and two juveniles each were observed at the Holmes and S. Runenburg eyries (Table 2).
+A single adult peregrine was observed at the Shively Bluff eyrie this season, but no nesting behavior was observed.
+2015 was the sixth consecutive year that the Scotia, Holmes and Shively nests were all occupied.
 Brief notes on the individual sites and nest ledge locations are included below.

-The percent of known territories occupied in 2014 was 60% (3 of 5), compared to a mean of 88% over the period 1999-2014 (Figure 1).
-The reproductive rate (measured as number of juveniles per occupied territory) was 1.67 in 2014, compared to a mean of 0.72 over the period 1999-2014 (Figure 2).
+The percent of known territories occupied in 2015 was 80% (4 of 5), compared to a mean of 87% over the period 1999-2015 (Figure 1).
+The reproductive rate (measured as number of juveniles per occupied territory) was 1.75 in 2015, compared to a mean of 0.78 over the period 1999-2014 (Figure 2).